vSphere Hypervisor

 CPU 2 GHz or faster

-vSphere Hypervisor supports a wide range of guest operating systems, including:
+vSphere Hypervisor supports a range of operating systems, including:

 Pros and Cons